Acceptance Devices | PAX A77 Terminal User Guide

 • USB cable.

-Follow this step to order production equipment:
+Follow this step to order PAX terminal production equipment in all regions.

 1. Visit the Fulfillment page for your region and follow the ordering instructions: